Purdue-CS193/lab-1-sindujathati/index.md

 ## Welcome to Sinduja's first CS193 Lab

+- I liked creating a website in CS 193 Lab
+- I liked listening to the lectures in CS 193.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.